 So for the Minister for Planning's electorate it does not fit with the local amenity, but for everyone else's electorate that is fine.
-And maybe Mr McIntosh should actually chat to his frontbench colleague Mr Erdogan, who for many years on the old Moreland City Council opposed countless developments and advocated for height restrictions in Brunswick, which Mr Wynne was happy to oblige.
-And he should chat to a number of his other colleagues who have particularly opposed developments over the years, like Nick Staikos, who has opposed developments in his own electorate, and like Paul Edbrooke, who has opposed developments in his own electorate and described Matthew Guy's plans for his electorate in quite ridiculous ways.
+Maybe Mr McIntosh should actually chat to his frontbench colleague Mr Erdogan, who for many years on the old Moreland City Council opposed countless developments and advocated for height restrictions in Brunswick, which Mr Wynne was happy to oblige.
+He should chat to a number of his other colleagues who have particularly opposed developments over the years, like Nick Staikos, who has opposed developments in his own electorate, and like Paul Edbrooke, who has opposed developments in his own electorate and described Matthew Guy's plans for his electorate in quite ridiculous ways.
 Plenty of other colleagues, from Jaclyn Symes to Mary-Anne Thomas, Sonya Kilkenny - you name them - have all opposed development for the last decade, and now they want to lecture us.
 We approved more homes in four years than Labor did in 10.
 That is the reality.

 Rachel PAYNE (South-Eastern Metropolitan) (11:54): I rise to make a short contribution on the Help to Buy (Commonwealth Powers) Bill 2025.
 This bill makes the changes necessary to deliver the Commonwealth's shared equity scheme Help to Buy in Victoria.
 When I first heard that the Victorian government would be phasing out their existing homebuyer fund to allow Help to Buy to take its place, I had serious concerns.
 At the time there was a massive difference between the eligibility criteria of the two programs.
 The Help to Buy program had an income cap of \$90,000 for individuals and \$120,000 for joint buyers.
-Compared to the Victorian fund, this was \$40,000 less for singles and \$88,000 less for joint buyers.
-Help to Buy also had a property cap in Victoria of \$850,000 for metro areas and \$550,000 for the rest of the state.
-Compared to the Victorian fund this was \$100,000 less for metro areas and \$150,000 less for regional areas.
+Compared to the Victorian fund this was \$40,000 less for singles and \$88,000 less for joint buyers.
+Help to Buy also had a property cap in Victoria of \$850,000 for metro areas and \$150,000 less for regional areas.
 While the Commonwealth fund is more generous with respect to minimum deposits and maximum government contribution, the difference between property and income caps was stark.